Malankara Orthodox Diocese of Southwest America

 The Malankara Orthodox Diocese of Southwest America, sometimes referred to as the Southwest Diocese or DS-WA is a diocese of the Malankara Orthodox Syrian Church.
-The diocesan headquarters are located in Beasley, Texas a suburban city in Texas 40 miles from downtown Houston.
+The diocesan headquarters are located in unincorporated Fort Bend County, Texas, with a postal address of Beasley, a suburban city in Texas 40 miles from downtown Houston.
 The southwest diocese covers several churches in the U.S. states, and Canada.

 History

 American diocese

 The American diocese was established in 1979 by Thomas Makarios.
-In 1991, after the death of Makarios, Mathews Barnabas was enthroned as metropolitan in 1993.
+In 1991, after the transfer of Makarios to the newly formed Malankara Orthodox Diocese of UK, Europe & Africa, Mathews Barnabas was enthroned as metropolitan in 1993.
 In 2002, Zachariah Nicholovos was appointed as the assistant metropolitan.